andreasmhallberg/readingnotes/Braze, 2002. Readers' Eye Movements Distinguish Anomalies of Form and Content.md

   - pragmatically anomalous sentences more regressions alter in sentence after anomalous verb.

 - Discussion.
 39
-  - Reaction to syntactic anomalies immediate bet disappear later in sentence.
+  - Reaction to syntactic anomalies immediate but disappear later in sentence.
   - Reaction to pragmatic anomalies not immediate but lingers and peaks at end of sentence, with regressions to anomalous verb.

 @eye-tracking